maheshsubramaniya/maheshsubramaniya.github.com/_posts/misc/2008-08-17-unclutter-your-google-reader.markdown

 title: Unclutter your Google Reader
 categories: ['misc']
 ---

+_Thanks to Adam Pash for mentioning this post in [LifeHacker](http://lifehacker.com/5040090/unclutter-google-reader-by-analyzing-your-trends)_

 I'm a fan of various blogs and have a habit of subscribing to the feeds of the blogs and sites which I like to read it daily.
 But over a period of time, my Google Reader got piled up with the lots of RSS feeds.
 So, now I've a difficult time to read each and every RSS items.
 And most of the news items seems to be duplicated over various blogs and sites.

 If you are a beginner to the internet and blog world, you would just have started your subscription and all you have to do is just to know <a title="Know how to manage the Google reader subscriptions" href="http://www.maheshsubramaniya.com/google/drag-n-drop-to-organize-your-feeds-in-google-reader/">how to manage the subscriptions</a>.
 But for the advanced readers and the blog addicts, piling of the feeds will happen frequently.
 Now it is the high time for me to clean up my RSS shelf.